Constitution Day

 Constitution Day and Citizenship Day is an American federal observance recognizing the adoption of the United States Constitution and those who have become United States citizens by birth or naturalization.
 It is normally observed on September 17th, the day the United States Constitutional Convention signed the Constitution in 1787 in Philadelphia.

-Dr. Williams' Constitution Day lecture is entitled"The Forgotten Role of Republican Virtue in the American Constitution” and will take place on Wednesday, September 13, 2023 from 7:00 – 8:15 p.m. in the Alkek Teaching Theater.
+Dr. Bailey’s Constitution Day lecture is entitled "Native Nations and Jefferson’s Constitution of 1804” and will take place on Thursday, September 18, 2025, from 7:00 – 8:15 p.m. in the Alkek Teaching Theater.

-The lecture is sponsored by Discourse in Democracy, the Department of Political Science and made possible by a grant from the Jack Miller Center for Teaching America’s Founding Principles and History.
+The lecture is sponsored by Discourse in Democracy and the Department of Political Science and is made possible by a grant from the Jack Miller Center for Teaching America’s Founding Principles and History.

 For more information, you may contact the Department of Political Science via email at politicalscience@txstate.edu.

-The main goal during this activity is to make their fellow students understand the importance of the U.S. constitution and in particular, the right to vote which is one of the greatest privileges in a democracy.
+The main goal of this activity is to make their fellow students understand the importance of the U.S. Constitution and in particular, the right to vote which is one of the greatest privileges in a democracy.